Medical Affairs: A Complete Guide for Healthcare Professionals

 What are the Key Roles Within Medical Affairs?

-The key roles within the medical affairs (MA) can be included in the 5 main categories:
+The key roles within the MA can be included in the 5 main categories:

 Source: iqvia(2)

-• Pharmaceutical medical information is a broad term for specialists collecting product data for on and off-label use.
+- Pharmaceutical medical information is a broad term used by specialists to collect product data for both on- and off-label use.

-• This role is typically for nurses or pharmacists with drug information residency backgrounds.
+- This role is typically suited for nurses or pharmacists with backgrounds in drug information residency programs.

 Below is the difference between a medical advisor and a medical affairs manager.